CEVE543/Lab-7/README.md

-# Lab 7: Model Implementation and Testing
+# Lab 8: Bayesian Calibration

-**Date:** October 17, 2025 | **Module:** 2 | **Week:** 9
+**Date:** October 24, 2025 | **Module:** 2 | **Week:** 10

 ## Overview

-This lab introduces students to hydrological model implementation by coding conceptual snowmelt-runoff models and implementing proper testing strategies.
-Students will translate physical processes into computational algorithms and establish validation approaches for model calibration.
+This lab introduces Bayesian parameter estimation for hydrological models.
+Students will learn to set up Bayesian inference problems using Turing.jl, specify appropriate priors for hydrological parameters, and run MCMC sampling with proper convergence diagnostics.

 ## Topics Covered

-- Hydrological model implementation and structure
+- Turing.jl inference setup for hydrological models
-- Time-stepping algorithms and mass balance preservation
+- Prior specification strategies for hydro parameters
-- Model testing and validation strategies
+- MCMC sampling techniques and implementation
-- Foundation for Bayesian calibration exercises
+- Convergence diagnostics and chain analysis
-- Error checking and debugging hydrological models
+- Posterior predictive checking for model validation

 ## Objectives

-- Implement hydrological model time-stepping algorithms
+- Set up Bayesian inference for hydrological model parameters
-- Code the run_hydromodel function with proper structure
+- Specify appropriate priors for hydrological parameters
-- Test model implementation and validate results
+- Run MCMC sampling and perform convergence diagnostics
-- Establish foundation for calibration exercises
+- Understand the advantages of Bayesian calibration for uncertainty quantification

 ## Connection to Problem Sets

-This lab builds the hydrological model implementation skills that students will need for PS2 Task 1 (implementing and testing the snowmelt-runoff model), providing the foundation for subsequent calibration and uncertainty analysis.
+This lab provides the Bayesian calibration toolkit that students will use for PS2 Task 2 (calibrating model using MCMC and validating against observations), enabling rigorous parameter estimation and uncertainty quantification for hydrological models.

 ---